innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Feature and problem fix change requests

-To organize and prioritize the development work, change requests are assigned to GitHub milestones.
-Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on [[62304:8.2.1, 62304:6.2.4]].
+To organize and prioritize the development work, change requests are assigned to {{ workflow.git_host }} milestones.
+Change requests that have not yet been assigned to a {{ workflow.git_host }} milestone have not yet been approved, and should not be worked on [[62304:8.2.1, 62304:6.2.4]].

 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.